up42/docs/source/up42-blocks/processing/up42-countobjects.rst

 Block type: ``PROCESSING``

-This block identifies vector features output by other processing blocks, ex. `Ship Detection block <https://marketplace.up42.com/block/79e3e48c-d65f-4528-a6d4-e8d20fecc93c>`_, `Car Detection block <https://marketplace.up42.com/block/7d8dda9f-db1e-4645-9c1b-e056e0bdc698>`_,and counts the number of objects by vector type.
+This block identifies vector features output by other processing blocks, ex. `Ship Detection block <https://marketplace.up42.com/block/79e3e48c-d65f-4528-a6d4-e8d20fecc93c>`_, `Car Detection block <https://marketplace.up42.com/block/7d8dda9f-db1e-4645-9c1b-e056e0bdc698>`_, and counts the number of objects by vector type.

 The output is the `count_objects` JSON file containing the number of occurrences of each vector type.